 Honey, Lemon and Olive Oil Cake

 Most of the sweetness in this festive cake comes from honey.
-Whole lemons, peel and all, give it a bright tanginess.
-And olive oil produces a tender, moist crumb.
+Any honey works, but we love our Moloka’i honey, produced on a Hawaiian biodynamic farm that sets a standard for honeybee protection.
+The cake’s bright, citrusy flavor comes from whole lemons (peel and all), and the tender, moist crumb from olive oil.
 If you like a sweeter cake, drizzle it with the lemon honey syrup and set out the extra so people can add more to their individual slices.

 - About 1 tsp. mild extra-virgin olive oil for rubbing pan, plus ¾ cup for cake

 - About 1 tbsp. unbleached all-purpose flour for pan, plus 2 ¼ cups for cake

 - ½ cup organic cane sugar

 - ½ tsp. fine salt

 - 2 large lemons or 3 small (10 oz. total), ends sliced off, then cut into chunks and seeded

 - ¼ cup sour cream or Greek yogurt